 At MPEG#132, Telecom ParisTech presented a second contribution on this topic, introducing a possible approach for carriage of uncompressed video [2], while Qualcomm presented a set of requirements for uncompressed video carriage based on the related activity in 3GPP [3].
 The File Format group has agreed that there is a need for unified solution for carriage of uncompressed video in ISOBMFF in the industry and requested a subdivision of ISO/IEC 23001 into a next part 17.

 At MPEG#133, Canon Research Centre France presented further use cases and requirements for the carriage of uncompressed video in ISOBMFF based on industrial cameras [4] and the group has agreed to start the exploration activity on 23001-17.
+Furthermore, at MPEG#135 Canon Research Centre France and Telecom Paris presented a joint contribution discussing the limitations of a 4CC-based sample entry descriptions for uncompressed video formats, especially regarding the support of a great number of existing formats as well as the extensibility to new formats [13].

 This document can be considered as the starting point of the exploration on 23001-17, in which we try to collect best industry practices for carriage of uncompressed video, identify a set of features / requirements which should be addressed in the new MPEG specification, and identify any possible overlaps and gaps with current implementations.

 Existing code points